Skip to main content

 • Acquiring customers is five times more expensive than retaining them.
 Acquiring them is important, but you won’t see the full benefit of your work unless you retain them.

 • 26% of companies focus equally on retention and acquisition.
-18% put a stronger emphasis on retention.
-But, 44% put more emphasis on gaining new customers than keeping existing ones.
+18% place greater emphasis on retention.
+But 44% put more emphasis on gaining new customers than keeping existing ones.

-• The likelihood of selling to a new customer ranges between 5%-20%.
+• The likelihood of selling to a new customer ranges from 5% to 20%.
 Yet, the success rate of selling to a repeat client skyrockets to 60%-70%.

-• Increasing your customer retention rate by 5% will boost your return on investment by 25%-95%.
+• Increasing your customer retention rate by 5% will boost your return on investment by 25% to 95%.

 The proof is in the numbers.
 Creating an excellent customer retention plan is great for your bottom line.
 You can’t achieve a high lifetime value base without having a solid customer retention plan in place.